cs0320-f25/typescript-csv-nikoskoss27/README.md

     Include your notes from above: what were your initial ideas, what did the LLM suggest, and how did the results differ by prompt?
 What resonated with you, and what didn’t?
 (3-5 sentences.)

 ### Design Choices

+    My parser design takes in two parameters—-a Zod schema and a file path to parse.
+The schema can be undefined if the user chooses not to provide one.
+If there is no schema, the parser returns a string[][].
+If there is a schema, it returns typed objects T[].
+If the data in the CSV do not match the schema, it returns a "Row not valid" error and specifies which row contained the error.

 ### 1340 Supplement